evolutionary facts

 Pre-existing traits

-Adaptation is only possible if advantageous genetic variation already exists within a population. -
+Genetic adaptation can occur only when advantageous variation already exists within a population.

-Example: Lactase persistence emerged in some human populations roughly 7,000–9,000 years after dairy became a dietary staple.
+Lactase persistence emerged in certain human populations approximately 7,000–9,000 years after dairy consumption became common, reflecting selection acting on pre-existing genetic variation.

 5. Evolutionary Mechanisms: